A-Bell-95/Quadrologic-Calculator/README.md

 # Quadrologic-Calculator
 Calculator of Quadrologic.
-Using 2 operands and random flag.
+Counting with 2 operands and random flag.

-Using Erlang :random and Go Math/rand library
+Use Erlang :random and Go Math/rand library

 This calucalator have 3 logic function:
 Conjuction, Disjunction and Implication